inflearn logo

 • Cloud security best practices, IAM and network security design

 Every topic listed here is a field that requires significant knowledge.
-That is why we prepared this.
-We have condensed the essential content that junior programmers must know so that you can understand everything in a single day and practice it all on your own within two hours.
-In this course, we have organized these six major topics into individual sections to deliver core knowledge related to each sub-topic.
-Through this, you will be able to enter the world of full-spectrum development.
+That's why we prepared this.
+We have condensed the essential content that junior programmers must know so that you can understand everything in a single day and practice it all on your own within 2 hours.
+In this course, these six major topics are organized into sections to deliver core knowledge related to each sub-topic.
+Through this, you will be able to enter the world of Full-Spectrum Development.

 Target Audience

-• You can quickly generate prototypes and CRUD skeletons using AI assistance tools.
+• You can quickly create prototypes and CRUD skeletons using AI assistance tools.

-• You can ensure basic reliability by applying a 60–90 second verification routine to Copilot/ChatGPT outputs.
+• You can ensure basic reliability of Copilot/ChatGPT outputs through a 60–90 second verification routine.

 • Understand the basic flow of Docker, Vercel, and GitHub Actions, and be able to perform simple deployments independently.

-• Minimum checks can be applied to code, tests, and prompt outputs from security, licensing, and ethical perspectives.
+• Minimum checks can be applied to code, tests, and prompt outputs from the perspectives of security, licensing, and ethics.

 📋 Required Prerequisite Knowledge